Vi-TacMan: Articulated Object Manipulation via Vision and Touch: Implementation

 \subsection{Movable and Holdable Part Segmentation}

 Using the prepared data from \cref{sec:implementation-data}, we derive the movable and holdable masks defined in \cref{eq:visual_input}, which serve as key inputs to our vision module.
 We train an object detector with a DINOv3 backbone and transformer-based head to detect movable and holdable parts~\cite{simeoni2025dinov3,carion2020end}.
-The model is trained using the AdamW optimizer with batch size 2 and learning rate \(6\times10^{-6}\).
+The model is trained using the AdamW optimizer on a single H100 GPU with batch size 2 and learning rate \(6\times10^{-6}\).
 Following the protocol suggested by Lin \etal~\cite{lin2014microsoft}, we report mean Average Precision across IoU thresholds from 0.50 to 0.95 (mAP@[0.50:0.95]).
 The model attains 0.86 mAP on the test set; detailed breakdowns appear in \cref{tab:detector}.
 Since mAP above 0.6 in multi-class settings is typically considered practically useful~\cite{lin2014microsoft} and detection is not our primary contribution, we provide the model and checkpoints in code rather than extensive baseline comparisons.

-Detector outputs are passed to SAM2~\cite{ravi2024sam} to produce final movable and holdable masks.
+Detector outputs are passed to SAM2~\cite{ravi2024sam} to produce final movable and holdable masks on an RTX 3090 GPU.
 We associate each holdable part with its corresponding movable part by selecting the pair whose mask intersection has the largest area.
 Real-world results are presented in \cref{fig:objects_rw}(b)--(c) for illustration.